 Breathing through the mouth interferes with the development of the facial muscles, jaw muscles, and mouth.
 This could lead to structural changes in the face.

-Babies breathing through their mouth have irregular sleep patterns resulting in hyperactivity and attention deficit leading to behavioral needs.
+Babies breathing through their mouth have irregular sleep patterns resulting in hyperactivity and attention deficit leading to behavioural needs.

 To breathe effectively through the nose, babies may need to put additional pressure on the neck, shoulders, head, and pelvis to breathe better.
 This could result in poor posture over time.

-If you find your baby struggles to breathe with the nose or displays symptoms of breathing from the mouth, then seek a consultation with the pediatrician.
+If you find your baby struggles to breathe with the nose or displays symptoms of breathing from the mouth, then seek a consultation with a paediatrician.
 The doctor could rule out any medical condition or infections and suggest further tests.
 A few things you could try yourself are: